arcus-azure/arcus.security/docs/preview/03-Features/secret-store/create-new-secret-provider.md

 The `amountOfVersions` can be configured via the secret provider options (`.AddVersionedSecret`).
 Each secret provider registration has the ability to register a amount of secret versions for secret name, that amount is passed to your implementation.
 For more information, see [this dedicated page](./versioned-secret-provider.md).

+> 💡 Note that versioned secrets can be combined with caching.
+The set of secrets will be cached, just like a single secret.

 ### Adding secret name mutation before looking up secret
 When you want secret names 'changed' or 'mutated' before they go through your secret provider (ex. changing `Arcus.Secret` to `ARCUS_SECRET`);